Heroes-Academy/OOP_Fall2016/docs/source/exercises/encapsulation_exercises.rst

 These examples assume that you are using the basic pygame template.
  `Get it here <https://github.com/Heroes-Academy/OOP_Fall2016/blob/master/code/base_pygame.py>`_

-The examples have two parts: defining the information for the square and then using that information.
+The exercises have two parts: defining the information for the square and then using that information.

 Anatomy of the Pygame loop
 **************************